Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-release-notes-known-issues.md

 * Group.Read.All
 * Group.ReadWrite.All

 These scopes provide access to group management functions (enumerating groups, enumerating group members) as well as access to content in the group (conversations and events).
 However, in order to access files in a unified group, you must also request the Sites.Read.All or Site.ReadWrite.All permission scope.
-For more information about these permission scopes, see [Get started with Office 365 unified API (preview)](https://msdn.microsoft.com/office/office365/HowTo/get-started-with-office-365-unified-api#msg_register_app).
+For more information about these permission scopes, see [Microsoft Graph API permission scopes](.\microsoft-graph-api-permission-scopes.md).

 ### Contacts